 I am a writer and lawyer living in Austin, Texas.
-My debut novel, Tropic of Kansas, is forthcoming in 2017 from Harper Voyager.
+My 2017 debut novel, Tropic of Kansas, was a finalist for the John W. Campbell Award for best science fiction novel of the year.
+My next novel, Rule of Capture, is forthcoming from Harper Voyager in 2019.
 My shorter work—stories, nonfiction, and criticism—has appeared in a wide variety of magazines and anthologies.
 I was a 2013 World Fantasy Award nominee for the anthology I co-edited, Three Messages and a Warning: Contemporary Mexican Short Stories of the Fantastic.

 I’ve also taken two companies public, restored a small prairie, worked on two Supreme Court confirmations, rehabilitated a brownfield, reported from Central American war zones, washed airplanes, co-hosted a punk rock radio show, built an eco-bunker, worked day labor, negotiated hundreds of technology deals, protected government whistleblowers, investigated fraud, raised venture capital, explored a lot of secret woodlands, raised an amazing kid, and trained a few good dogs.